MattRisley/CMDA-capstone_PresentationIsFun/README.md

 # Presentation is Fun!
 This repository is generated for the [CMDA](http://www.math.vt.edu/people/embree/cmda4864/) students.
-It covers how to make a pretty presentaiton using [R Markdown](https://rmarkdown.rstudio.com/).
+It covers how to make a pretty presentaiton using [Beamer](https://ctan.org/pkg/beamer?lang=en) and [R Markdown](https://rmarkdown.rstudio.com/).
-*Let's go, HOKIES!*

 <p align="center">
 <img src="https://github.com/mhuiying/CMDA-capstone_PresentationIsFun/blob/master/img/RMarkdown_Beamer_preview.PNG" width="330" height="240" title="Slide Example">
 </p>

-# Getting Started
+# Getting Started with R Markdown
 1. Download and install [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) on your local computer.
 2. Install the `rmarkdown` package using the following code in RStudio: